SELECTED BRONZES

 Size: 18 ¾ x 6 ½ x 6 ⅜ inches

-Rodin created many studies of Pierre de Wiessant.
+Rodin created many studies for Pierre de Wiessant.
 He experimented with various body types and poses.
-In the final monument Pierre de Wiessant looks over his shoulder, his hand extended as if in despair.
-His face shows great anguish and the intensity of his emotions make him appear to be withdrawn from the other figures.
-This Pierre differs greatly from the first maquette, which shows him staring outward with his hand pointing to himself, perhaps questioning his impending fate.
-No longer questioning, the young burgher here seems to look inward, as if painfully beginning to accept the inevitable.
+In the final monument this burgher looks back over his shoulder, his hand extended as if in despair.
+His face shows great anguish and the intensity of his emotions give him the appearance of withdrawing from the other figures.
+This Pierre differs greatly from the Pierre of the first maquette who stares outward with his hand pointing to himself, perhaps questioning his impending fate.
+No longer questioning, here the young burgher seems to look inward, as if painfully beginning to accept the inevitable.

 Originally modeled about 1884-85, enlarged 1909